 To minimise risks:

-- be particularly alert in major cities, which have higher rates of crime than other areas
+- be particularly alert in major cities

 - don't leave valuables in motor vehicles

 - beware of accepting drinks from casual acquaintances

 - check the price of drinks before ordering and carefully review the bill

 - regularly check your credit card statement and immediately report any suspicious transactions to your bank.

 Avoid protests and large public gatherings as they may turn violent.

 Monitor local media and follow all instructions issued by local authorities.